- Drive to the town of Gardner, northwest of Walsenburg on Colorado 69.

 - Drive 1 more mile to the end of the road at the Lily Lake TH.

+Cars or SUVs with good clearance usually make it to the upper trailhead.
 IMPORTANT: This route enters the Sangre De Cristo Wilderness area.
 Wilderness areas have special regulations and restrictions for party size, dispersed camping, campfires, etc. Also, dog owners should read the wilderness information carefully because some wilderness areas prohibit dogs to be off-leash and/or limit how close dogs can be to lakes and streams.
-If you have questions about the Sangre De Cristo Wilderness area, please contact a U.S. Forest Service office for the National Forest(s) listed above.
+If you have questions about the Wilderness area, please contact a U.S. Forest Service office for the National Forest(s) listed above.